Student Code of Conduct

 10.19 Hearings will be recorded and, upon written request, the respondent will be afforded access to the recording of the hearing.
 The only recording devices allowed in the hearing are those provided by the Hearing Officer.

 10.20 The Board’s recommendation will be forwarded to the Hearing Officer for further action.
 The Hearing Officer will notify the respondent of the decision in writing within seven business days of the hearing.
-The Hearing Officer will also make a copy of the decision available to the respondent in the Director of Student Life and Services Office.
+The Hearing Officer will also make a copy of the decision available to the respondent in the Senior Director of Student Services & Judicial Affairs Office.

 Factors to be taken into consideration when issuing sanctions include, but are not limited to: the respondent’s motivation for displaying the behavior; the respondent’s disciplinary history; the extent to which the behavior jeopardizes the safety and security of the University of Houston-Victoria community; and, the likelihood of the behavior occurring again.
 Upon written request, the Hearing Officer will disclose the results of campus disciplinary proceedings to the victim of a non-forcible sex or a violence related policy violation.